Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: An empirical example

-We next compare the forecasting performance of the proposed G-QMLE and E-QMLE methods with that of the DWQRE method.
-The rolling forecasting procedure with a fixed moving window of size $350$, is also conducted for the DWQRE approach, and the one-week-ahead forecast of the $\tau$th conditional quantile of $y_{t+1}$ is computed using $\check{Q}_{y_{t+1}}(\tau\mid \mathcal{F}_{t})=\check{\mu}_{t+1}+\check{\sigma}_{t+1}\check{b}_{\tau}$, where $\check{\mu}_{t+1}$ and $\check{\sigma}_{t+1}$ are the predicted conditional mean and conditional standard deviation using the DWQRE method, respectively, and $\check{b}_{\tau}$ is the $\tau$th sample quantile of the corresponding residuals.
-To evaluate the forecasting performance of the above three estimation methods, we calculate the empirical coverage rate (ECR), and perform VaR backtests for the forecasts at $\tau=5\%$, 10\%, 90\% and 95\%.
-Specifically, ECR is calculated as the proportion of observations that fall below the corresponding conditional quantile forecast for the last $176$ data points.
-Two VaR backtests, i.e. the likelihood ratio test for correct conditional coverage (CC) in \cite{christoffersen1998evaluating} and the dynamic quantile (DQ) test in \cite{Engle2004} are employed.
+We next compare the forecasting performance of the proposed E-QMLE and G-QMLE with that of the DWQRE.
+We conduct a rolling forecasting procedure with a fixed moving window of size $350$ for the DWQRE approach, and compute the one-week-ahead forecast of the $\tau$th conditional quantile of $y_{t+1}$ using $\check{Q}_{y_{t+1}}(\tau\mid \mathcal{F}_{t})=\check{\mu}_{t+1}+\check{\sigma}_{t+1}\check{b}_{\tau}$, where $\check{\mu}_{t+1}$ and $\check{\sigma}_{t+1}$ are the predicted conditional mean and conditional standard deviation, respectively, using the DWQRE, and $\check{b}_{\tau}$ is the $\tau$th sample quantile of the corresponding residuals.
+To evaluate the forecasting performance of the three estimation methods, we calculate the empirical coverage rate (ECR), and perform VaR backtests for the forecasts at $\tau=5\%$, 10\%, 90\%, and 95\%.
+Specifically, the ECR is calculated as the proportion of observations that fall below the corresponding conditional quantile forecast for the last $176$ data points.
+We use three VaR backtests, namely, the likelihood ratio tests for correct unconditional coverage (UC) in \cite{Kupiec1995}, correct conditional coverage (CC) in \cite{christoffersen1998evaluating}, and dynamic quantile (DQ) test in \cite{Engle2004}.
 Let $H_t=I(y_t<Q_{y_t}(\tau\mid \mathcal{F}_{t-1}))$ be the hit, where $I(\cdot)$ is an indicator function.
-The null hypothesis of CC test is that, conditional on $\mathcal{F}_{t-1}$, $\{H_t\}$ are $i.i.d.$ Bernoulli random variables with success probability being $\tau$.
-For the DQ test, as in \cite{Engle2004}, we regress $H_t$ on regressors including a constant, four lagged hits $H_{t-i},i=1,2,3,4$, and the VaR forecast at the time point $t$.
-The null hypothesis of DQ test is that the intercept is equal to the quantile level $\tau$ and all regression coefficients are zero.
+The UC test examines the accuracy of the VaR forecasts using the null hypothesis that $E(H_t)=\tau$.
+The null hypothesis of the CC test is that, conditional on $\mathcal{F}_{t-1}$, $\{H_t\}$ are $i.i.d.$ Bernoulli random variables with success probability $\tau$.
+For the DQ test, we regress $H_t$ on regressors including a constant, three lagged hits $H_{t-i},$ for $i=1,2,3$, and the VaR forecast at the time point $t$.
+The null hypothesis of the DQ test is that the intercept is equal to $\tau$ and all regression coefficients are zero.